 Today, I’ve built a multi-million dollar portfolio and have created the kind of financial security for my family I never thought possible.
 If I can turn things around, I’m telling you, you can too.

-Whether you’ve lost your job unexpectedly, dealing with a financially devastating divorce, up to your neck in debt or a bunch of bad money decisions have caught up with you, there’s still hope.
+Whether you’ve lost your job unexpectedly, dealing with a financially devastating divorce, are up to your neck in debt, or a bunch of bad money decisions has caught up with you, there’s still hope.

 Digging yourself out of a personal financial crisis